 Leyland Cypress is hardy to Zone 6.
 It is a pyramidal tree, which can reach up to 40 feet tall and up to 20 feet wide which makes it good for tall screen.
 It is graceful, and somewhat open in habit of growth.
 Give Leyland Cypress trees ample room, to allow for symmetry of growth.
 It grows well in a variety of soils, but prefers good drainage.
 The Leyland Cypress tree is great if you need to create fast privacy for your home.
 It’s a fast growing tree growing around 2-3 feet per year where its happy.
 We recommend planting Leyland Cypress in a line with about 5 feet apart from each other to create quick privacy, however they can be planted at 10 to 12 foot intervals if you don’t mind waiting a bit for privacy.
 When planting alone the tree takes on a pyramidal shape and can be grown as a specimen tree to break sight-lines.
 Double row plantings of Leyland Cypress are a great way to not only create privacy but to reduce noise from a busy roadway adjacent to your property for example.
 Leyland Cypress trees also make a wonderful backdrop for planting beds the pleasing gray-green color makes flowering plants really standout.

-Use Leyland Cypress as a Quick Growing Formal Hedge:
+How to Use Leyland Cypress Trees as a Quick Growing Formal Hedge:

-Use Leyland Cypress to Add Vertical Elements to the Garden:
+How to Use Leyland Cypress Trees to Add Vertical Elements to the Garden:

 Leyland Cypress can also be planted in clusters in corners of the garden or to hide smaller permanent fixtures in the garden such as well caps or utility boxes.
 Clusters can be used at the ends of shrub borders or even in the middle to bring symmetry or vertical elements into the garden.
 Shrub borders tend to be a uniform in height but by adding clusters of larger evergreen trees you bring variations in height as well as a sense of permanence to the garden Leyland Cypress are communal trees that prefer to grow in groups.